 8.)
 Check yourself.
 Make sure you are handling things right.
 Are you being reactive?
-Even though you may not be saying something out loud, our body language (especially mine!) always gives us away and kids can read it.
-Make sure that you are not taking the behavior personally (easier said then done sometimes).
+Even though you may not be saying something out loud, our body language (especially mine!) always gives us away, and kids can read it.
+Make sure that you are not taking the behavior personally (easier said than done, sometimes).
 Instead, try recognizing the behavior of the student (it actually helps DE-escalate it.)
 “I can see that you are feeling frustrated…” Be friendly but firm and fair.

 10.)
 Get to know your students.
-The more you know your students, the more you know which students need a minute to calm down when they are upset, or which ones to watch for certain cues from.
+The more you know your students, the more you know which students need a minute to calm down when they are upset or which ones to watch for certain cues.
 I have had students that I never knew anything was ever wrong until mom told me the next day in an email.
 You have got to know your students.

 11.)
 Make sure your assignments are appropriate for your students.
 Seriously.
-If it’s too easy, little Johnny will finish early and he’ll find something else to do that will entertain him while he’s waiting on everyone else.
-Some little Johnnys will just quietly read a book, but other little Johnnys will not.
+If it’s too easy, then little Johnny will finish early, and he’ll find something else to do that will entertain him while he’s waiting on everyone else.
+Some little Johnnies will just quietly read a book, but other little Johnnies will not.
 You know what they will do.
 The opposite is true.
-If it’s too hard – gotta go to the bathroom, gotta look in my desk for 10 minutes, gotta wander around the room, so on.
+If it’s too hard – gotta go to the bathroom, gotta look in my desk for 10 minutes, gotta wander around the room, and so on.
 Set it to their level.

 13.)
 Give immediate feedback.
-One of the hardest for me I’ll admit, but so very important.
+This is one of the hardest for me, I’ll admit, but it’s so very important.
 I don’t want to blame society, but I think it’s easier for me to focus on the negative and not so much on the positive.
 For me, it’s easier to give feedback that requires a “change” in a student than feedback of “praise.”
 (I hope I’m not alone!)
 I have been trying hard to increase my positive praise.
 When we do give positive praise, it has to be specific.
-Instead of saying, “Great job, Julia!”
-We need to say something like “I love how you listened today, Julia.”
-Then she knows what specifically she did that was great.
-With that, if you need to give a reprimand, make sure it’s very private.
-I have used proximity or given the look to a student and then after started students on a lesson, I’ll pull them quietly to the hall to talk.
+Instead of saying, “Great job, Julia,” we need to say something like, “I love how you listened today, Julia.”
+Then, she knows what specifically she did that was great.
+With that, if you need to give a reprimand, then make sure it’s very private.
+I have used proximity or given “the look” to a student.
+Then, after I started students on a lesson, I’ll pull them quietly to the hall to talk.

 15.)
 Keep parents in the loop.
-It’s important that parents – even the ones that don’t seem involved – are kept up-to-date on the events in the classroom.
-Both positive and not-so-positive.
+It’s important that parents – even the ones that don’t seem involved – are kept up-to-date on the events in the classroom, both positive and not-so-positive.
 Parents will actually be willing to come to your side more if you show that you are not always so negative.
 Share good news with them.
-If you’re looking for how I keep my families in the loop, check out one of my earlier posts about how I report behaviors (and there are freebies too).
+If you’re looking for how I keep my families in the loop, then check out one of my earlier posts about how I report behaviors (and there are freebies, too).